 Email: editor@ijermt.org

+ISSN: 2348-4039

 www.ijermt.org

-Study on Growth of Tourism in India
+Growth of Tourism in India

-Girjesh Kumar Pandey
+Shiva Singh

-Research Scholar, School of Commerce & Management Studies,
+Research Scholar, School Of Business & Commerce, Glocal University MirzapurPole , Saharanpur (Uttar Pradesh) India

-Sunrise University Alwar, Rajasthan, India

-Prof. (Dr.) Raghuvendra Raman Bhardwaj,
+Dr. Yadvendra Pratap Singh,

-Research Supervisor, School of Commerce & Management Studies,
+Research Supervisor, School Of Business & Commerce, Glocal University MirzapurPole , Saharanpur (Uttar Pradesh) India

-Sunrise University Alwar, Rajasthan, India

 Abstract

-The number of people who can travel both domestically and globally has increased as a result of population expansion, improved levels of living, more leisure time, and increased discretionary spending.
 The desire for travel has greatly increased recently.
 In many developed nations, domestic tourism has also dramatically increased.
 The demand for tourism has grown as a result of a number of interconnected variables.
+The number of people who can travel both domestically and globally has increased as a result of population expansion, improved levels of living, more leisure time, and increased discretionary spending.
 The growth of the tourism industry has been actively promoted by both the public and commercial sectors of the economy.
 The relative cost of travel has decreased thanks to technical advancements in transportation, communication, and media, which has increased travel.
 Tourism has emerged as one of the most important industry of the future.
 The Multiplier effects of tourism in terms of employment generation, income generation, development of tourism infrastructure and also conservation of priceless heritage, cultural deposits and development of potential tourism places are significant.
 There are a number of challenges that the travel and tourism sector in India face.
 The upcoming challenge is of handling the technological advancements in the commerce sector.
 In the emerging global economy, e - commerce and e - business have increasingly become a necessary component of business strategy and a strong catalyst for economic development.
 The new technologies enabled companies to increase their efficiency and to redesign their communication strategy with customers and suppliers.
 Against this backdrop, present paper examines the trends and patterns of the growth of tourism in India.

 Introduction: